harideep-bethi/SeismoArch-IoT-Model/README.md

 - Machine learning models to estimate S-wave arrival time
 - Adaptive thresholds based on building characteristics
 - Long-term structural health monitoring
 - Enhanced mobile visualization and alert logic

+**Note:** Some features require a live physical sensor connection and may be limited when using simulation mode.